ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: true
       name: Connection with Spirit World
-    text: Tiago has spent years practicing a deep connection with his Spirit Guides, who guide this healing work with love and wisdom.
+    text: Tiago has spent years practicing a connection with his Spirit Guides, who guide this healing work with love and wisdom.
 In a session, he enters a trance state, allowing these guides to direct healing energy exactly where it’s needed—perhaps to ease your body, soothe your heart, clear your mind, or lift your spirit.
 Their gentle precision ensures the energy flows with care to you.
     title: Connection with Spirit World
     image: /images/14aecb28-9752-42b4-aa38-c7b8a3c831a1.jpg
   - type: text_image